cjdbarlow/Part-One/fat.md

 ##Absorption
 Absorption occurs in a number of stages:
-* Mixed micelles, free fatty acids, monoacylgylcerol, and cholesterols are absorbed via facilitated diffusion into the enterocyte
+* Mixed micelles, free fatty acids, monoacylglycerol, and cholesterols are absorbed via facilitated diffusion into the enterocyte
 * From the enterocyte:
   * Short-chain fatty acids (those with < 12 carbon atoms) enter the portal vein and travel directly to the liver
   * Long-chain fatty acids are re-esterified and packaged with a layer of **protein** and **cholesterol** to form a ** chylomicron**